What is Python Main Function?

 Like C, Python uses == for comparison while = for assignment.
 Python interpreter uses the main function in two ways

-- So when the code is executed, it will check for module name with "if."
+When the code is executed, it will check for the module name with "if."
 This mechanism ensures, the main function is executed only as direct run not when imported as a module.

 Above examples are Python 3 codes, if you want to use Python 2, please consider following code